Restaurant Promotion Ideas You Can Try Today

 Slip one of those promo cards inside the bag of every takeout order.
 When the ordering client unwraps the package, he/she may actually leave it on the table while eating.
 There are good chances your customer is not eating alone, so your promo card could actually be seen by more people.

-Final tip: Not only that the online marketing module is a great way of doing effective promo deals, but can also help tracking the success of your promotional efforts.
+Final tip: Not only is the online marketing module a great way of doing effective promo deals but it can also help track the success of your promotional efforts.
 In your Admin panel you can see how many times a promotion was used.
 This means for example, that if you invest in distributing leaflets today containing a coupon code, you’ll see later how many people redeemed your offer.

 Don’t waste another moment.
 Log into your Admin Panel and start promoting your business!